grahamwren/cs4500-project/report/doc.md

 EAU2 is a system for distributing data over a network and running computations in parallel over that data.
 EAU2 uses a distributed key value store to manage multiple dataframes which may be larger than memory and communication over TCP/IP to orchestrate parallel computations over those dataframes.
-Dataframes in EAU2 are read-only, making it easy to run applications in parallel over the same set of data.

 # Architecture

 EAU2 has three layers.
 The **Application** layer is where programs are written